 In this Quickstart we are setting up our first source, listen to conversations, and consume directly from Kafka

-Airy's Live Chat Plugin can be connected both through API request and the UI.
+Airy's Live Chat Plugin can be connected both through API request (using curl or platforms such as Postman) and the Control Center UI.
 This document covers both options.

 - Step 1: Set up your first source

 - Step 2: Send messages via the Chat Plugin

 - Step 3: Use the HTTP API to list conversations

 - Step 4: Consume directly from Apache Kafka

 To get going with the Quickstart, you must install Airy first.
 Once the CLI is up and running you are good to go.

 There are 2 options to connect this connector's channel to your instance:

 - you can send an API request (using curl or an API platform such as Postman)